maiho24/BrainNormativeCVAE/README.md

 # BrainNormativeCVAE

-A Python package for normative modeling of brain imaging data using conditional Variational Autoencoders (cVAE).
+A Python package for normative modelling of brain imaging data using conditional Variational Autoencoders (cVAE).

 ## Overview

 BrainNormativeCVAE is a comprehensive toolkit for building and applying normative models to neuroimaging data.
 It implements a conditional Variational Autoencoder approach that can:
 - Learn normative patterns from brain imaging data
-- Perform robust statistical inference using bootstrap analysis
+- Generate probabilistic estimates (means and variances) for input covariates
-- Generate probabilistic estimates (means and standard deviations) for input covariates
+- Optionally perform robust statistical inference using bootstrap analysis for confidence intervals

 ## Installation